joereynolds/life/docs/10-minutes-with-kona.md

 `|!10`
   `9 8 7 6 5 4 3 2 1 0`

 Most functions change their meaning depending on the amount of arguments given.
 For instance, that enumerate function above is a modulus operator when given two arguments.

 `5 !
 2`
   `1`

-(Most functions are monadic and dyadic, i.e. they can take 1 or 2 arguments, but some can take up to 4 different arguments.)
+(Most functions are monadic and dyadic, i.e. they can take 1 or 2 arguments, but some can take up to 4 different arguments.
+It can actually get even more complex, some functions operate differently depending on if they're arguments are atoms or lists.)

 Let's take our first steps to programmerhood